ruchitasir/Yoga-Shala/README.md

 * EJS templating and EJS layouts
 * Sequelize User model
 * Materialize styling- nav and footer,W3CSS Home Page, Google Fonts
-* Uses Two API: One pulls yoga data and another quotes
+* Uses Two APIs: One pulls yoga data and another quotes
 * Models uses N:M, 1:M and also 1:1 reltionships.
 Classes and Students/Users are in N:M relationship.
 Their Join table is class_users.
 This model has 1:M relationship with class and user/student where one class has multiple entries in class_user table.
 Location and Instructor table have 1:1 relationships respectively with class.

 ## Included Models